NoorAlqassab/Trending-YouTube-Video-/README.md

 ## Analysis
 We addressed several key questions:
 1. Which video categories trend the most frequently?
-2. Which categories get the highest engagement (likes, comments, views)?
+2. Which categories get the highest/lowest engagement (likes, comments, views)?
-3. Which categories get the lowest engagement (likes, comments, views)?
-4. Do certain publishing days or times lead to better trending performance?
+3. Do certain publishing days or times lead to better trending performance?
-5. Which channels trend the most — and what do they have in common?
+4. Which channels trend the most — and what do they have in common?
-6. What are the most common tags or keywords among trending videos?
+5. What are the most common tags or keywords among trending videos?
-7. How long does it typically take for a video to become trending after being published?
+6. How long does it typically take for a video to become trending after being published?
-8. What is the correlation between likes and views?
-9. The video that have been the most trend 2017, 2018?

 ## Conclution